(Sam Wainer reviews of 5 days Honda 160cc road bike adventure, ~1,000 km)

 Bikes and equipment

 2 stars.
 I’d say that Quinn’s hotel (Mountain View) in Sapa is great and the home stay on the way back was also a great experience – what a nice family.
-The first night’s hotel was bad – if I were traveling on my own i’d not complain as i’m fine with staying in cheap places, but for $150/day in Vietnam, I’d expect something better.
-Of course, most of your customers won’t know the difference, but i’ve been “in country” for a month and I know that the hotel was poor for how much I paid.
+The first night’s hotel was bad – if I were traveling on my own I’d not complain as I’m fine with staying in cheap places, but for $150/day in Vietnam, I’d expect something better.
+Of course, most of your customers won’t know the difference, but I’ve been “in the country” for a month and I know that the hotel was poor for how much I paid.

 5 stars.
 Quinn (and most tour guides) was apprehensive about giving me real Vietnamese food – I didn’t pay $2,000 for a flight to Vietnam to eat Western style food!
 And Quinn (being very perceptive) realized this and took me for some great Vietnamese food.
 The hot pot at the first overnight was wonderful (and Quinn showed me how to eat it) as well as the dog meat in Sapa and the home stay – great food on this trip!

 4 stars.
 Quinn was very organized – especially for the Sapa part – which you guys didn’t expect when the tour started.
 Quinn took me on a very special trek that most tourists do not do – when I asked why, he said he understood what I wanted – exactly!
 Guys who sign up for a motorcycle adventure like adventures in general – a more challenging trek that is outside of the typical tourist track was perfect.
 Quinn is a very smart/nice guy.
 He also included me in a night with a family he knows in Sapa – again totally above and beyond and wonderful.

 3 stars.
 Of course, everyone wants to pay less and you’ve done a pretty good job of positioning your self as the premium motorcycle tour company in Hanoi.
 I’d just say as long as you charge $150/day, I’d upgrade the hotels.